-But guess what?
-Guess what I have realized just like a punch right in my gut?
+But guess what.
+Guess what I have realized just like a punch in my gut.
 It isn't that people don’t know better.
 It isn't that administrators need to see an alternative to what they are using with their kids that are failing.
 It isn't that there is no money for good supplies.
 NO. It is not at all about the kids and what they need, it is not about the teachers not being competent, and it is not about trying to make our schools an emotionally safe and healthy environment.

 But that is not what is happening.

-What IS happening is corrupt and is all about money.
+What is happening is corrupt and is all about money.

 Here are the facts: